Psalmuel69/Psalmuel69/README.md

 I used to be a thing.
 Now I'm a lot of things that I cannot describe.

-🤔 I'm just evolving and surviving really
+🤔 I'm just evolving and surviving really.